boldandbrad/meeple-cli/README.md

 Collection Commands:
-  add          Add an item to a collection. collections  List all collections. delete       Delete a collection. drop         Remove an item from a collection. find         Search collections for items. list         List contents of a collection. move         Move an item from one collection to another. new          Create a new collection. rename       Rename a local collection. stats        Print out the details of a collection. update       Update local collection data.
+  add          Add an item to a collection. collections  List all collections. delete       Delete collections. drop         Remove an item from a collection. find         Search collections for items. list         List contents of a collection. move         Move an item from one collection to another. new          Create new collections. rename       Rename a collection. stats        Print out the details of a collection. update       Update collection data.

 BoardGameGeek Commands:
   hot     List current BoardGameGeek trending items.